I have many lovely books about Chicago baseball in my library.

 The relish tray is Quint Studer’s favorite item at a Wisconsin supper club.
 That makes sense.
 Studer is an investor and managing partner in the rebirth of the Beloit (Wis.)
 Snappers minor league baseball team.
 He has an appetite for all the seasoning that life can offer.

 Studer grew up in Brookfield, a near western suburb of Chicago.
 He was raised on the Go-Go White Sox.
 The neighborhood hangout was Joe’s (Butkovich) Saloon on 47th Street.
 Joe’s sponsored Sunday bus trips to Comiskey Park and Studer would tag along with his parents.
-Everyone on the [...]
+Everyone [...]

 When a rose blooms in November, you see the hearts of everyone.
 Doors open and walls fall, with the gift of a rose in your outstretched hand.
 When a rose blooms in November, its petals will soon fall into a bed of empathy Skies turn soft blue and the angry orange will slide into the horizon.